Resume Tips

 Client: TechStart Inc. (B2B SaaS Blog), Jan 2024 - Present

-• Articles have an average read time over 4 minutes and have generated 15 qualified leads in 3 months.
+- Articles have a strong average read time and have generated qualified leads.

 Client: GreenLife Magazine, Aug - Dec 2023

-• Researched and wrote 2 feature articles on sustainable urban living, which were among the magazine's top 5 most-read online pieces for Q4.
+- Researched and wrote 2 feature articles on sustainable urban living, which were among the magazine's top-read online pieces for Q4.

 Highlight collaboration and soft skills.